Macedonian front: Triple invasion and the fall of Serbia

-Thus there resulted a clear, albeit incomplete victory for the Central Powers.
-As a consequence they opened the railway line from Berlin to Constantinople, allowing Germany to prop up its weaker partner, the Ottoman Empire.
-Despite the Central Powers' victory, the Allies managed to save a part of the Serbian Army, which although battered, seriously reduced and almost unarmed, escaped total destruction and after reorganising resumed operations six months later.
-And most damagingly for the Central Powers, the Allies—using the moral excuse of saving the Serbian Army—managed to replace the impossible Serbian front with a viable one established in Macedonia (albeit by violating the territory of an officially neutral country); a front which would prove key to their final victory three years later.
+Thus the Central Powers achieved a clear, albeit incomplete, victory.
+They opened the railway line from Berlin to Constantinople, allowing Germany to prop up its weaker partner, the Ottoman Empire.
+Despite their defeat, the Allies managed to save a part of the Royal Serbian Army, which although battered, seriously reduced, and almost unarmed, escaped destruction and reorganized, resuming operations six months later.
+And most damagingly for the Central Powers, the Allies—using the moral excuse of saving the Serbian army—managed to replace the impossible Serbian front with a viable one established in Macedonia (albeit by violating the territory of an officially neutral country); this front would prove key to their final victory three years later.

 Establishment of the Macedonian front

-On 5 January 1916, the Austro-Hungarian Army attacked Serbia's ally Montenegro.
-The small Montenegrin army offered strong resistance in the Battle of Mojkovac, which greatly helped the withdrawal of the Serbian Army, but soon faced impossible odds and was compelled to surrender on 25 January.
+On 5 January 1916, the Austro-Hungarian Army attacked Serbian ally Montenegro.
+The small Montenegrin army offered strong resistance in the Battle of Mojkovac, which greatly helped the withdrawal of the Serbian army, but soon faced impossible odds and was compelled to surrender on 25 January.
 The Austro-Hungarians advanced down the coast of the Adriatic Sea into Italian-controlled Albania.
 By the end of the winter, the small Italian army in Albania had been forced out of nearly the whole country.
-At this point, with the war in the Balkans almost lost, the British General Staff wanted to withdraw all British troops from Greece, but the French government protested strongly and the troops remained.
+With the war in the Balkans almost lost, the British General Staff wanted to withdraw all British troops from Greece, but the French government protested strongly, and the troops remained.
 The Allied armies entrenched around Thessaloniki, which became a huge fortified camp, earning themselves the mocking nickname "the Gardeners of Salonika".
-The Serbian Army (now under the command of General Petar Bojović), after rest and refit on Corfu, was transported by the French to the Macedonian front.
+The Serbian army (now under the command of General Petar Bojović), after rest and refit on Corfu, was transported by the French to the Macedonian front.